ohler55/wabur/README.md

 [![Gem Version](https://badge.fury.io/rb/wabur.svg)](https://rubygems.org/gems/wabur)
 [![Gem](https://img.shields.io/gem/dt/wabur.svg)](https://rubygems.org/gems/wabur)

-WABuR is a Web Application Builder using Ruby and it is _FAST_, hitting over 200,000 fetches a second with a Ruby core!
-It is simple to use, taking just a minute to create a hello world web application.
+WABuR is a Web Application Builder using Ruby.
+It is easy to use, taking just a minute to create a hello world web application and it is _FAST_, hitting over 200,000 fetches a second with a Ruby core!
 It employs a modern NoSQL JSON data store and a single-page UI using JavaScript.

 It is pluggable and extendable in many ways to allow new additions, alternative databases, and any number of UIs.